pauliacomi/pyGAPS/docs/manual/iast.rst

 IAST example
 ------------

-Check it out in the ipython notebook in the `examples <../examples/iast.ipynb>`_ section for a demonstration.
+Check it out in the Jupyter notebook in the `examples <../examples/iast.ipynb>`_ section for a demonstration.